dkoen/dkoen.github.io/_pages/cv.md

 Work experience
 ======
+* January 2019 - Present: Research Assistant, Neuropathology Brain Bank, Icahn Medical School
+  * Organized data labeling effort as part of a project to build an AI to identify α-synuclein deposits funded by the MJFF.
+  * Built a rudimentary AI using a resnet50 to classify tau on a limited data set of only 500 images.
+  * Gave presentations on research in AI and computer vision.

 * January 2016 - January 2017: Software and Data Infrastructure Engineer, TripleLift
   * Helped to build current data infrastructure using Spark, Kafka, ZooKeeper, Amazon EMR, DataBricks, MySQL and Redshift